gv-americas/ml_course_americas/README.md

 To use this repository, simply clone it to your local machine or on Google Colaboratory.

 ## Copy code

-Clone the repository from GitHub:
+You can clone the GitHub repository:

 ```bash
 git clone https://github.com/gv-americas/ml_course_americas.git
 ```

 We consider to use `!%cd /content/ml_course_americas` that allows you to import modules from repository.
 Then, navigate to the cloned repository and start the Jupyter notebook server.

 ## Notebooks links with Google Colab